 Where did the idea for the etchings come from?

-I discovered the work of [science hobbyist] William Beaty, who in the 1990s noticed a glint of light in the shape of a hand floating above a car hood in a parking lot.
+I discovered the work of [US science hobbyist] William Beaty, who in the 1990s noticed a glint of light in the shape of a hand floating above a car hood in a parking lot.
 He’d stumbled across an accidental hologram.
 Somebody had inadvertently made scratches in the hood while polishing it, and these patterns reacted with the light to create an image of their hand.
-I started to think: Photography is to drawing as holography is to what?
-I call it holographic drawing—carving micro-reflectors, grooves, into a holographic plate.
+I started to think: photography is to drawing as holography is to what?
+I call it holographic drawing – carving micro-reflectors, grooves, into a holographic plate.

 So you etch vinyl records?

-I got a call from Jack White [of White Stripes fame], saying, “I heard about these holograms and I’d like to have one on my next album.
+I got a call from Jack White [from The White Stripes], saying, “I heard about these holograms and I’d like to have one on my next album.
 Can you have it ready in three weeks?”
 I was like, “No, but I’m willing to give it a try.”
-So I read everything I could about record manufacturing, built my own press out of a book press and two hot plates, then I started cutting up junk records and melting them down.
+So I read everything I could about record manufacturing, built my own press out of a book press and two hot plates, then I started cutting up junk records and melting them down

 That’s when the Star Wars people came knocking?